I am always looking for new ideas to animate regular coding dojo sessions in my company One2Team.

 - Totally !
-I litterally duplicated the design with copy paste tests and code… And so, a kitten has died.
+I literally duplicated the design with copy and paste tests and code… And so, a kitten has died.
 Seriously, only names, columns index and striping some chars changes.

 Is factoring out as much common code as possible always a good thing?
 Did the readability of the programs suffer because of this requirement?
 How about the maintainability?

-In this kata, maybe 2 is not enought to commonalize.
-In the real world, I maybe left the 2 programms wihtout sharing common code.
+In this kata, maybe 2 is not enough to commonalize.
+In the real world, I maybe left the 2 programs without sharing common code.
 In fact, it already shares good library usage !

 In this context, it is important to split file reading (implementation) and data extraction form actual computation (business).
 If your data can fit in memory, everything remains simple and clear.